Bestselling novel named 2023 One Book-One Lincoln winner

 "Van Pelt’s debut novel is a beautiful exploration of friendship, reckoning, and hope — a reminder that sometimes taking a hard look at the past can help uncover a future that once felt impossible," the city said in the release.

-Mayor Leirion Gaylor Baird described Van Pelt’s novel — which is a New York Times Bestseller, Amazon’s #1 book of 2022, and was named “Best Book of Summer” by the Chicago Tribune — as "a poignant tale that touches your heart and engages your imagination."
+Mayor Leirion Gaylor Baird described Van Pelt’s novel — which is a New York Times Bestseller, Amazon’s No. 1 book of 2022, and was named “Best Book of Summer” by the Chicago Tribune — as "a poignant tale that touches your heart and engages your imagination."

 “As Lincoln embarks on this literary journey together, we explore the intricate threads of our connections, the beauty that surrounds us, and the boundless potential within," Gaylor Baird said. "‘Remarkably Bright Creatures’ is more than a book — it's a catalyst for conversations that matter.”